 I am interested in systems functioning optimally for the people and patients who are going to use them and will be affected by them.
-I am particularly interested in Ehealth – the benefits, barriers and unintended consequences to potentially vulnerable patients and am currently collaborating on a study in this area.
+I am particularly interested in eHealth and Personal Health Records – the benefits, barriers and unintended consequences to potentially vulnerable patients and am currently collaborating on a study in this area.

 Qualifications, training and conferences

 MSc: Health Promotion, Research and Policy Change, John Moores University, 2005.

 BA Hons: Geography (2:1), University of Manchester, 2002.

 Systems thinking and Practice, The Open University, 2018

 Post Graduate Certificate in the Dynamics of Domestic Abuse, University of Worcester, 2009.